Surajrc98/SQL/README.md

 Welcome to my profile !!!
-Here, we are discussing everything about PostgreSQL.
-Solving different types of problems to enhance our skills.
+Here, we are discussing everything about PostgreSQL. posting study materials,solving different types of problems to enhance our skills.